 Confidence in gold as a store of value in times of crisis

 The precious metal has often proven its worth in the past as a hedge against economic and political upheavals and is therefore suitable as protection against inflation and financial crises.
 In our investment company RealUnit Schweiz AG, we are also keenly aware and take full advantage of the benefits of gold, which is currently the largest position in our portfolio, at around 25%.
-Our investors are looking for long-term value stability and increased resistance to crises.
+Our investors are looking for long-term stability and increased resistance to crises.
 The RealUnit is backed by performance-oriented and tangible real assets, the majority of which are held securely outside the banking system.
-Since gold does not yield a return and has a low correlation to the real economy, around 40% of our portfolio is also invested in listed companies with a healthy balance sheet and good dividend policy.
+Since gold does not yield a return and has a low correlation to the real economy, around 40% of our portfolio is also invested in listed companies with a healthy balance sheet and a sustainable dividend policy.

 *stored outside the banking system in Switzerland